• google scholor

 The rapid inflation of tourist flow rate during recent years in Manasbal Lake has been reported by Magray and Jan (2014)23 that keeps the lake under high exploitation pressure.
 The extensive use of motor boats causes oil spills in water and results in deterioration of water body.
 The lake receives an inflow of phosphorus (4.36 tonnes) and of nitrogen (39.42 tonnes) every year14 thus virtually, the water body is seen plagued with submerged weeds, particularly during high tourist season (summer season).
 The water body is undergoing trophic evolution47 due to the fact that over the years, due to anthropogenic pressure, the lake has shown signs of eutrophication64,65.

-Impact of stone quarrying
+Impact of Stone Quarrying

 The processes like mining and quarrying occurring in the catchment area (Figure 11) of the lake have altered the morphological and physiological features of the lake18.
 Quarrying of limestone and furnace work in the area poses serious threat on physical, social and economic setting of lake viz geography, quality of air and water, top soil, noise, health and economic status, etc.66,67,68 Kondabal hill, with a huge proportion of limestone known for production of Gypsum through rock mines and kilns pours heavy loads calcium into the Manasbal Lake.
 Currently, there are approximately 16 gypsum-producing kilns in the region, with only two of them currently in operation.
 High sediment and nutrient loads in Manasbal Lake lead to the eradication of fish species like Botia birdi and a local flora viz., Eurayle ferox from the lake waters18.
 The removal of vegetation along with scrubs covering the hills because of quarrying process loosens the soil69 and causes fragmentation of habitat.
 There is considerable noise pollution during limestone quarrying and gypsum transportation leading loss of biodiversity in the area including humans70.